okkur-incubator/gomiler/VISION.md

 # Vision
 GoMiler is a community project.
 From our current viewpoint, its role is:
-Simple daily milestone generation for Gitlab.
+Milestone generation for platforms including GitLab and GitHub.